 - Anderson Squat

 Front SquatAs I previously stated, having a wide stance engages our hip flexors and quads.
 The front squat focuses on strengthening the hip flexors and quadriceps.
-It also is great for working on posture, which is key to staying upright in the squat.
+It also is great for working on posture by obliterating your core, which is key to staying upright in the squat.

 It all comes down to having solid control of the bar, with less risk of the bar moving and less strain on your wrist, which allows for you to handle more weight.

 Box SquatA classic powerlifting exercise that works on increasing explosiveness, speed out of the hole, and another way to ensure you hit depth.